Looking for an easy, natural way to cut back on the weeds in your lawn and garden beds?

 Before we jump into the killing, let’s try to understand how the weed killers actually work to control weeds.

 Pre-emergents prevent new seedlings from sprouting.
-Something like corn gluten, mentioned below, leaves a chemical barrier on the soil surface that interferes with sprouting seedlings.
+The corn gluten mentioned below leaves a chemical barrier on the soil surface that interferes with sprouting seedlings.
 They won’t help you right now, but can help control the weed population later.

 Contact Weed Killers